fanzy-shop/shareme.bio/README.md

-# ShareMe.bio
+# www.ShareMe.bio

-A simple, elegant blogging platform inspired by Telegraph.
-ShareMe.bio allows users to create and publish beautiful articles with a clean, minimalist interface.
+A simple, elegant blogging platform inspired by Telegraph. www.ShareMe.bio allows users to create and publish beautiful articles with a clean, minimalist interface.

 ## Features